-Q+Art: Jada Fabrizio Advocates for Animal Rights with Tongue-in-Cheek Photographs
+Jada Fabrizio Advocates for Animal Rights With a Series of Darkly Playful Photographs [Interview]

-Fabrizio mixes elements of set building, sculpture, and installation to create her images, crafting each figure by hand and photographing the result.
-“I use play objects as a weapon to soften a serious subject matter and to communicate my intent,” Fabrizio writes in her artist statement.
-Though much of her work is filled with visual punnery and quirky humor, Fabrizio hopes her approach will inspire a more ethical stance toward animals and their habitats.
+Jada mixes elements of set building, sculpture, and installation to create her images, crafting each figure by hand and photographing the result.
+“I use play objects as a weapon to soften a serious subject matter and to communicate my intent,” Jada writes in her artist statement.
+Though much of her work is filled with visual punnery and quirky humor, Jada hopes her work will inspire a more ethical stance toward animals and their habitats.

-The artist’s austere photographs create an artifice that mimics the unnatural conditions animals suffer under as Earth’s temperature gradually warms and plastics permeate our ecosystem.
-Fabrizio believes it’s our responsibility to change the increasingly dire situation: “It is my hope that in some way this work will inspire others to advocate for animals, whether it be in the form of volunteer work, donations to shelters or advocacy groups or even just eating less meat.”
+The artist’s austere photographs create an artifice that mimics the unnatural conditions animals suffer under as Earth’s temperature warms and plastics permeate nearly every ecosystem.
+Jada believes it’s our responsibility to change the increasingly dire situation: “It is my hope that in some way this work will inspire others to advocate for animals, whether it be in the form of volunteer work, donations to shelters or advocacy groups or even just eating less meat.”

 In Today’s Q+Art Interview…